arsenekabytaev/actonboxai/README.md

 ## Overview

-ACTONBOX is an AI-powered boxing workout analysis platform that delivers real-time feedback and detailed performance insights during training sessions.
-The platform provides advanced statistics such as heat maps, estimated calories burned, punch accuracy, hit rate, and overall workout efficiency.
+ACTONBOX is a LLM-based boxing workout analysis platform that gives accurate feedback on your workout by providing statistics ranging from heat maps to the amount of calories burned.

-Using body movement tracking, ACTONBOX analyzes arm curvature, punch speed, and motion patterns to determine whether a punch is strong, accurate, and technically effective or weak and inefficient.
-The system also provides live visual feedback to help users improve technique and performance over time.

-Users can upload and analyze previous workout recordings outside of the app, while all workout data is securely stored for long-term progress tracking and performance comparisons.
+The system uses the curvature of your arms and the speed of punches to determine if a punch qualifies as a quality punch or a weak one.
+ACTONBOX also gives visual feedback and allows users to upload previous workouts not used on the app for examination.

+The platform also saves all workout data and tracks session time, hit count, and hit rate.

 ## Features

-- Real-time punch quality detection using movement analysis
+- Live punch quality detection using movement analysis
-- Motion-based boxing technique evaluation
 - Heat map generation
 - Estimated calorie tracking
 - Live visual performance feedback
-- Upload and analyze previous workout recordings
+- Upload and analyze previous workouts
-- Workout history and cloud data storage
+- Workout history and data storage
-- Session duration tracking
+- Session time tracking
-- Real-time hit count tracking
+- Live hit count tracking
-- Hit rate and punch accuracy analysis
+- Hit rate analysis
-- Performance progress tracking over time

 ## Technology

-ACTONBOX uses MoveNet, developed by Google TensorFlow, for real-time pose estimation and motion tracking.
+ACTONBOX uses MoveNet, created by Google TensorFlow, to provide motion tracking and workout insights.